pmndrs/react-three-fiber/readme.md

 import { Canvas, useRender, useThree } from 'react-three-fiber'

 function App() {
-  // Just fetching data
+  // gl is the webgl-renderer
+  // canvas the dom element that was created
+  // size the bounds of the view (which stretches 100% and auto-adjusts)
-  const { gl, canvas, scene, camera } = useThree()
+  // viewport is the calculated screen-size, it's a function const { gl, canvas, scene, camera, size, viewport } = useThree()
-  // Subscribing to the render-loop, gets cleaned up automatically when the component unmounts useRender(({ gl, canvas, scene, camera }) => console.log("i'm in the render-loop")) return <group />
+  // Subscribes to the render-loop, gets cleaned up automatically when the component unmounts
+  // Add a "true" as the 2nd argument and you take over the render-loop useRender(({ gl, canvas, scene, camera }) => console.log("i'm in the render-loop")) return <group />
 }